Commonwealth (Patchett novel): Plot

 In 1960s Southern California, Fix and Beverly Keating have a christening party for their younger daughter, Franny.
-Albert "Bert" Cousins, a district attorney Fix knows from work, arrives uninvited.
+Albert "Bert" Cousins, a district attorney Fix only crossed paths with once before, a while ago, arrives uninvited.
 Bert becomes infatuated with Beverly, and kisses her at the party.
 Bert and Beverly have an affair, marry, and move to Virginia.

 The two Keating children and four Cousins children come together every summer in Virginia.
 The youngest child, Albie, annoys the other five; the children often give him Benadryl to put him to sleep.
 On one such occasion, Cal, the oldest, is stung by a bee.
 Without Benadryl, he dies.
-Panicked, the children lie about the events leading up to Cal’s death, which remain ambiguous.
+Panicked, the children lie about the events leading up to Cal's death, which remain ambiguous.

 The novel moves to Franny's life in her twenties.
 She works as a cocktail waitress in Chicago after dropping out of law school.
 While waitressing, she meets Leon Posen, a famous, much older author, and begins a relationship with him.
-Leon uses Franny’s childhood, including Cal's death, as material for a best-selling novel titled Commonwealth.
+Leon uses Franny's childhood, including Cal's death, as material for a best-selling novel titled Commonwealth.
 When Albie, a troubled drifter, reads the book and realizes it is about his life, he is furious and seeks out Leon.
-Their confrontation leads to the breakdown of Franny and Leon’s relationship.
+Their confrontation leads to the breakdown of Franny and Leon's relationship.

 The story returns to Fix, who is sick with esophageal cancer on his 83rd birthday.
-He wants to see the depiction of his life in the film adaptation of Commonwealth, which has come out years after Leon’s death.
+He wants to see the depiction of his life in the film adaptation of Commonwealth, which has come out years after Leon's death.
 He is disturbed by the film, and Franny and Caroline, now in their fifties, leave with him in the middle of the movie.
 Franny gets a phone call from Albie, who is worried about his mother Teresa's health.
 Franny, Caroline, and Fix check on Teresa and realize that they must take her to the hospital.
 Teresa dies at the hospital.

 The novel ends with another party thrown by Beverly, who has divorced Bert and remarried.
-Franny, married with two step-children, briefly leaves the Christmas party and drives to Bert’s house nearby.
+Franny, married with two step-children, briefly leaves the Christmas party and drives to Bert's house nearby.
 After visiting Bert, she stands on his porch and recalls a memory when she and Albie were the only children living in the house.
 Franny realizes she is happy that she did not share that memory with Leon.